The comparison of a frugal vs. cheap lifestyle is in order as there tend to be some misconceptions.

 → allowing for money to be spent in areas that are important to you by putting a name to your dollars

-The main idea behind the distinction between cheap and frugal is the underlying mindset that drives each of the approaches.
+The distinction between frugal and cheap is the underlying mindset that drives each of the approaches.

 - A Woman’s Guide To Frugal Fashion